Vivekanand-R/AI-Product-Framework/README.md

 **Cybersecurity:**

 **A. Compliance is no longer optional**: 40% of EU companies reported security incidents in the past year, though only 29% feel fully prepared.

+                  A. Data Breaches
+                  B. More Friction in Daily Digital Use: Many users face frustration or delays
+                  C. Trust Decline in Institutions & Internet Platforms (privacy concerns have slowed adoption)
+                  D. Anxiety and Digital Fatigue: Constant alerts, warnings, and headline hacks have caused digital paranoia.

 **B. Market:** The Europe cybersecurity market is projected to grow from approximately USD 63–75 billion in 2024–2025 to over USD 105–157 billion by 2030–2033, with a **compound annual growth rate (CAGR) between 8% and 12%**.

 -----------------------------------------------------------